 There’s no doubt that popular paint colors come and go.
-But by the same token, when you find the perfect hue, a classic color is born and you have a go-to choice that remains ever relevant.
-These are the hues we’re spotlighting today: hues that are as captivating tomorrow as they are today, and hues that have certainly captured the hearts of our Chicago area home renovation clients.
+But by the same token, when you find the perfect hue, a classic color is born, and you have a go-to choice that remains ever relevant.
+These are the hues that are most often asked for Chicago cabinet paint colors, which we'll be spotlighting today: hues that are as captivating tomorrow as they are today and hues that have certainly captured the hearts of our Chicago area home renovation clients.

 It comes as no surprise that Hale Navy works in a number of rooms and settings.
 It may most often be used as an accent color, whether that’s on a bathroom vanity, kitchen cabinetry, or trim for latticed windows and doors.
 It’s also commonly used as an accent wall highlighting a fireplace or one wall in a dining room.
 Hale Navy also makes a great statement as a front door color.
 That said, we’ve also seen it very successfully implemented as the main exterior wall color of houses with light accents like bright white trim.

 Another factor that makes Hale Navy such a success?
 It pairs well with almost any texture and material.
 It works well alongside brick, wood, stone, leather, wicker, glass, copper, and other metals.
 It also works well with patterns and makes a successful pairing with wallpapers (in delicate doses) that carry a similar hue.
 We do recommend using Hale Navy in well-lit spaces that can show off the full potential of the color in the changing light of every hour of the day.

 Hale Navy + Revere Pewter = a match made in heaven!
 It’s no coincidence that one of the colors Hale Navy pairs perfectly with another top Chicago paint color: Revere Pewter (HC-172).